 Resident Rounds: Part I - Program Spotlight: The University of Miami/Jackson Memorial Hospital Dermatology Residency Program

-June 2015 | Volume 14 | Issue 6 | Feature | 625 | Copyright © 2015
+June 2015 | Volume 14 | Issue 6 | Features | 625 | Copyright © June 2015

 Jonathan Weiss MD, Elizabeth L. Nestor MD, Robert S. Kirsner MD PhD, and George W. Elgart MD

 Department of Dermatology and Cutaneous Surgery, University of Miami Miller School of Medicine, Miami, FL

 Resident Rounds is a section of the JDD dedicated to highlighting various dermatology departments with residency training programs.
 Resident Rounds

 includes 3 sections: (1) a program spotlight highlighting pertinent information about the department and residency training program; (2) a section presenting

 study materials used by residents at the program; and (3) a section designed to highlight recent interesting cases seen at the institution.
 This issue of Resident

 Rounds features the University of Miami/Jackson Memorial Hospital Dermatology Residency Program.
 The editor of Resident Rounds is Dr. Ali Alikhan.
 If you